 Time Tracking and Your Project

-We can’t emphasize enough how important time estimation is.
+We've talked about estimating time in the previous section, but we need to reiterate its importance.
 Basically, your project’s future depends on an appropriate duration assessment.
-And if it's so important, you should use any tools at your disposal to get the most accurate numbers..
+And if it's so important, you should use any tools at your disposal to get the most accurate numbers.

 Cloud time tracking software is one of many.
 With the help of it, you can easily track the time you spend on certain activities, while the collective amount of time spent will help you understand the full length of the project.
 We mentioned before that information about previous project comes in handy and you should use it as much as possible.
 Sometimes, based on your previous work, you can make an informed guess on how long an activity will last.
 Maybe you had the same or similar one in the past.